tomysshadow/M4Revolution/README.md

 ### Edit Transition Time

 Upon navigating, the game will play a fade transition.
 You may edit the transition time on a scale of zero to 500, where zero is instant and 500 is slow.
+The currently set transition time is displayed.
+The default is 500.

 This operation will create a backup of your game files if one has not already been made.